shumy-tools/pseudo_break_glass/README.md

 # pseudo_break_glass
-Pseudonym Identifier Derivation (P-ID) for Break-the-Glass
+Pseudonym Identifier Derivation (P-ID) function with break-the-glass compatibility.

 ## Abstract
 Pseudonymisation is a major requirement in recent data protection regulations, and of especial importance when sharing healthcare data outside of the boundaries of the affinity domain.
 However, healthcare systems require important break-the-glass procedures, such as accessing records of patients in unconscious states.
 Our work presents a pseudonymisation protocol that is compliant with break-the-glass procedures, established on a (t,n)-threshold secret sharing scheme and public key cryptography.
 The pseudonym is safely derived from a fragment of public information without any private secret requirement.
 The protocol is proven secure and scalable under reasonable assumptions.